Proyas21/Contact-Manager/readme.md

 Commands:
   add     Add a contact
   delete  Delete a contact
+  edit    Edit a contact
+  search  Search a contact
   show    Shows all contacts
   help    Print this message or the help of the given subcommand(s)